TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FilesAndLocations/Index.rst

 :file:`ext_typoscript_constants.typoscript`
 -------------------------------------------

-Preset TypoScript constants.
-Will be included in the constants section of all TypoScript templates.
+Preset `TypoScript`:pn: constants.
+Will be included in the constants section of all `TypoScript`:pn: templates.

 .. warning::